- Study with Us

 The undergraduate medical programme utilises a curricular model in which student learning is progressive, becoming more complex with ensuing years, but with attempts to integrate both horizontally and vertically.
 There is a spiral to encourage implementation of pre-clinical sciences as well as a thread going through all the phases of learning made up of the instilling of ethics, professional proficiency, patient safety and evidence-based medicine

-Upon the successful completion of their course, graduates of PMC are conferred with the MB BCh BAO degrees of the National University of Ireland (NUI).
+Upon the successful completion of their course, graduates of RUMC are conferred with the MB BCh BAO degrees of the National University of Ireland (NUI).